 Name Length Meaning

-info 10 words Start info for th e given OB, with following exceptions:
+info 10 words Start info for the given OB, with following exceptions:

-• OB 1 provides the current minimum (in bytes 8 and 9) and maximum cycle time (in bytes 10 and 11) (time base: ms, byte count begins at 0).
+OB 1 provides the current minimum (in bytes 8 and 9) and maximum cycle time (in bytes 10 and 11) (time base: ms, byte count begins at 0).

-• When a job is active for a time-delay interrupt, bytes 8 and 11 (byte count begins at) get the remaining time in ms left of the delay time set as a parameter.
+When a job is active for a time-delay interrupt, bytes 8 and 11 (byte count begins at) get the remaining time in ms left of the delay time set as a parameter.

-• OB 80 contains the configured minimum (in bytes 8 and 9) and maximum cycle time (in bytes 10 and 11) (time base: ms, byte count begins at 0).
+OB 80 contains the configured minimum (in bytes 8 and 9) and maximum cycle time (in bytes 10 and 11) (time base: ms, byte count begins at 0).

 Error interrupts without the current information

-Interrupts the interrupt contain the status info from the current parameter settings of pt source.
+Interrupts contain the status info from the current parameter settings of the interrupt source.

-e of synchronous errors, the priority class entered is B#16#7F if ere not yet processed; otherwise, the priority class of the last
+• In the case of synchronous errors, the priority class entered is B#16#7F if the OBs were not yet processed; otherwise, the priority class of the last call.

-If an OB has several start events and these have not yet occurred information time, then event no. W#16#xyzz is returned with x: ev class, zz: smallest defined number in the group, y: undefined.
-Oth the number of the last start event that occurred is used.
+• If an OB has several start events and these have not yet occurred at the information time, then event no. W#16#xyzz is returned with x: event class, zz: smallest defined number in the group, y: undefined.
+Otherwise, the number of the last start event that occurred is used.

-al 1 1 word Processing ide ntifiers:
+al 1 1 word Processing identifiers:

 Bit 0: Interrupt event is caused by parameters

 = 0: Enabled

 = 1: Disabled

 Bit 1: Interrupt event as per SFC 39 "DIS_IRT"

 = 0: Not locked

 = 1: Locked

-Bit 2 = 1: Interrupt source is active (generation job ready for time interrupts, time-of-day OB started, time-delay interrupt OB started, cyclic interrupt OB was configured with STEP 7)
+Bit 2 = 1:Interrupt source is active (generation job ready for time interrupts, time-of-day OB started, time-delay interrupt OB started, cyclic interrupt OB was configured with STEP 7)

 Bit 4: Interrupt OB

 = 0: Is not loaded

 = 1: Is loaded

 Bit 5: Interrupt OB is by TIS

 = 1: Locked

 Bit 6: Entry in diagnostic buffer

 = 1: Locked

-al 2 1 word not loaded/locked OB

-Bit 0 = 1: Lock interrupt source

-Bit 1 = 1: Generate interrupt event error

-Bit 2 = 1: CPU goes into STOP mode

-Bit 3 = 1: Interrupt only discarded

-al 3 2 words Discarded by T • •

-Bit no. x set me eans: the event number that is greater by x than the smallest of the affected OB is discarded by the TIS function.